MarPeCoding/AddressManager/README.md

 - implement security and login

-- add source code comments
+- add more source code comments

 - use JavaDoc in source code